barakovic/COMMIT/doc/tutorials/visualizationTool/README.md

 ## execute the script

 First, download the following [script](https://github.com/LorisPilotto/COMMIT/tree/master/doc/tutorials/visualizationTool/script.py).
+Before executing the script, make sure you have a valide outpute of COMMIT.
 Then, on the terminal go on the directory where the script is and type the command:

 ```